guligo/robots-vs-dinosaurs/README.md

 1. Access http://localhost:3000/docs/index.html#/default in your favourite browser to make simulation API calls

 1. Access http://localhost:3000/dashboard to see visual representation of simulation

+1. Since code is documented using Docstrings, following command can be used to generate documentation ```lein codox```.